-The theoretical results reported in Figure~\ref{fig:Ag_Wolf_Muller}a are in qualitative agreement with the experiment and can be fully understood using general trends of the optically assisted electron transfer as analyzed above in this work and in Ref.~\cite{ma2025robust}.
-Thus, because of the relatively large width of the gap, the tunneling is suppressed at low bias.
-The electron transport is governed by the electrons excited above the barrier.
-The effective number of absorbed photons in this situation $n=2$ is set by the energy threshold for the multiphoton process $n=\Phi/\omega$.
-For small $E_{\rm{g}}\lesssim 1.5$~V/nm, increasing $U$ reduces the potential barrier and leads to progressive emergence of the $\ell=1$ one-photon assisted tunneling channel.
-In this range of the optical field strengths in the gap, the interplay between the $\ell = 1$ and higher-order transport channels manifests itself in a gradual decrease of the observed nonlinearity $n$ with increasing bias.
-Ultimately, $n = 1$ is reached for $U = 3$~V and for $U = 3.5$~V. Above $E_{\rm{g}} \approx 1.5$~V/nm, the multiphoton regime is preserved because of the important weight of the $\ell > 1$ channels, albeit the effective photon order $n$ is somewhat reduced for large $U$.
+The theoretical results reported in Figure~\ref{fig:Ag_Wolf_Muller}a are in qualitative agreement with experiment and can be interpreted using the general trends of optically assisted electron transfer discussed above and in Ref.~\cite{ma2025robust}.
+Thus, because of the relatively large gap width, tunneling is suppressed at low bias, and electron transport is dominated by electrons excited above the barrier.
+The effective number of absorbed photons, $n=2$, is therefore set by the energy threshold for the multiphoton process, $n=\Phi/\omega$.
+Increasing $U$ lowers the potential barrier, leading to the progressive emergence of the $\ell=1$ one-photon assisted tunneling channel for small $E_{\rm{g}}\lesssim 1.5$~V/nm.
+In this range of $E_{\rm{g}}$, the interplay between the $\ell = 1$ and higher-order transport channels manifests itself in a gradual decrease of the observed nonlinearity $n$ with increasing bias.
+Ultimately, $n = 1$ is reached for $U = 3$~V and for $U = 3.5$~V. Above $E_{\rm{g}} \approx 1.5$~V/nm, the multiphoton regime persists due to the significant contribution of $\ell > 1$ channels, albeit the effective photon order $n$ is somewhat reduced for large $U$.